 Wondering how to go vegan or take on a plant-based diet?
 You’re in good company.
-According to The Vegan Society, the number of vegans in Britain quadrupled between 2014 and 2019.
-And those numbers are only set to boom in the coming years!
+According to The Vegan Society, the number of vegans in the UK quadrupled between 2014 and 2019—and those numbers are only see to boom in the coming years.

 But once you’ve decided to go vegan, how do you do it?
-Whether you’re looking to make the switch for environmental, ethical or health reasons, swapping out animal products for plants can feel restrictive and intimidating.
-Thankfully, by getting clued up on nutrition, pre-planning meals and experimenting with plant-based cooking, a vegan diet can be healthy, affordable and pretty damn tasty, too.
+Whether you’re looking to make the switch for environmental, ethical or health reasons, swapping out animal products for plants can feel restrictive.
+But by getting clued up on nutrition, pre-planning meals and experimenting with plant-based cooking, a vegan diet can be healthy, affordable and tasty, too!

-Whether you’re keen to slowly dip your toes into a plant-based diet or feel ready to commit to a total shift to veganism, this guide is here to teach you how to go vegan, stress-free; covering the need-to-know facts about veganism and finishing with 10 essential tips on how to go vegan.
+Whether you’re keen to slowly dip your toes into a plant-based diet or feel ready to commit to a total shift to veganism, this guide is here to teach you how to go vegan.
+It covers all the need-to-know facts about vegan nutrition and finishes with 10 essential tips on how to go vegan.

 We’ll have you saying “please can you pass the tofu?” before you know it!